rhodes-comp367/project3-katelyn-ivy/README.md

 ### **Explain the general theme and specific features of your project.** ###
 <br> Our project focuses on building the list type in agda.
 We are also building a sorted list type.
-With both types, we are additionally developing proofsz associated with a list.
+With both types, we are additionally developing proofs associated with a list.
 Some examples include reversing a list preserves size, concatening preserves the elements within the lists, and a merged list remains sorted after merging.

 ### **Cite any resources or existing code you used.** ###